 Blood.
 That heavy, metallic scent was always there.
 It was a smell she was familiar with, a smell she had adopted, a smell she was used to, except for now.
 It was morning in Roanapur, and the great Revy Two-Hands was hunched over in the bathroom hurling her guts out.
 It was a ritual she was all too familiar with, waking up in the morning only to discover that her body had decided it had had its limit with the liquor, only this time, it wasn't due to drinking.

-In fact, Revy had noticed that lately she hadn't been able to keep any alcohol down.
-It was almost like her body was rejecting the booze.
+In fact, Revy had noticed lately that she hadn't been able to keep any alcohol down.
+It was almost as if her body was rejecting the booze.
 To her displeasure, she had decided to just give up on drinking altogether.
 Of course her co-workers hadn't failed to take notice.
-Dutch and Benny had even started growing concerned that maybe their top gunman was malfunctioning in some way.
-They had given her shit about it in the beginning, but after a near miss of a bullet to the head, they decided to drop the subject.
+Dutch and Benny had even started growing concerned about their top gunman.
+They had given her shit about it in the beginning, but after a near miss of a bullet to the head, they quickly decided to drop the subject.

 But no, she hadn't lost her edge, and it wasn't liquor that was making her sick.
 The smell of blood on her cutlass from the previous night's job had been enough to make her stomach turn.
 She simply couldn't understand it.
 Never in her shit-fest of a life has the smell of blood bothered her.
 Sometimes, it even calmed her.
 Trying desperately to figure out what was the hell was wrong, she remained there, hunched over the toilet bowl as wave after wave of nausea crept over her.

 "Fuck.
 What the fuck is wrong with me?"

 She slammed her fist down in anger, but the truth of the matter was that she knew damn well what was wrong with her.
 It had been more than obvious.
 The symptoms all added up, but as always, she continued to stubbornly cling to denial.